pekrau/opus/README.md

-# Opus
+# opus

-Text defined in Python for output to different formats.
+Text defined in Python for output to PDF, DOCX and EPUB.

 ```python
 "Test of opus, showing usage of current features."